Patsy Cline: Friendships

 Cline had close friendships with several country artists and performers.
-Her friendship with Loretta Lynn has been the subject of numerous books, songs, films and other projects.
+Her friendship with Loretta Lynn has been the subject of numerous books, songs, films, and other projects.
 The pair first met when Lynn performed "I Fall to Pieces" on the radio shortly after Cline's 1961 car accident.
 Cline heard the broadcast and sent her husband to pick up Lynn so they could meet.
 According to Lynn, the pair became close friends "right away."
 Lynn later described their friendship in detail, "She taught me a lot about show business, like how to go on a stage and how to get off.
-She even bought me a lot of clothes...She even bought me curtains and drapes for my house because I was too broke to buy them...She was a great human being and a great friend."
+She even bought me a lot of clothes...
+She even bought me curtains and drapes for my house because I was too broke to buy them...
+She was a great human being and a great friend."
 Lynn also noted they became so close that Cline even gave her underwear.
-Lynn still has the underwear in storage, saying it was "well-made".

 Dottie West was another female country artist with whom Cline became friends.
 They first met backstage at the Grand Ole Opry.
-West wrote Cline a fan letter after hearing her first hit "Walkin' After Midnight".
+West wrote Cline a fan letter after hearing her first hit, "Walkin' After Midnight".
 According to West, Cline "showed a genuine interest in her career" and they became close friends.
 The pair often spent time at their homes and worked on packaged tour dates together.
 West also stated Cline was a supportive friend who helped out in times of need.

 Jan Howard was a third female artist with whom Cline had a close friendship.
 The pair first met when Cline tried starting an argument with Howard backstage at the Grand Ole Opry.
 She said to Howard, "You're a conceited little son of a bitch!
 You just go out there, do your spot, and leave without saying hello to anyone."
 Howard was upset and replied angrily back.
 Cline then laughed and said, "Slow down!
 Hoss, you're all right.
 Anybody that'll stand there and talk back to the Cline like that is all right...I can tell we're gonna be good friends!"
 The pair remained close for the remainder of Cline's life.
 Other friendships Cline had with female artists included Brenda Lee, Barbara Mandrell and pianist Del Wood.
-She also became friends with male country artists including Roger Miller, who helped Cline find material to record.
+She also became friends with male country artists, including Roger Miller, who helped Cline find material to record.
 Faron Young was another male artist whom Cline befriended from working on tour together.
-While on tour, the pair would spend time together, including a trip to Hawaii where the pair saw a hula show.
+While on tour, the pair would spend time together, including a trip to Hawaii, where the pair saw a hula show.